ObiAmal/political-research/rhetoric-and-debate.md

 [This New Yorker article](https://www.newyorker.com/magazine/2017/02/27/why-facts-dont-change-our-minds) and [this NPR podcast](https://www.npr.org/transcripts/743195213) are  two other pieces on the persistence of misinformation that, while they're less academic, are still interesting to read and listen to.

 All of this can make correcting misinformation seem hopeless.
-However, now that we've acknowledged the existing difficulties, we'll discuss the research on how we can overcome them.
+However, now that we've acknowledged the existing difficulties, we're better prepared to discuss the research on how to overcome them.

 ### Tactics for Debunking Myths and Changing Minds